MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Methodology

 \subsection{Structure-Appearance Decoupling}

-Given the challenges faced by existing text-to-video generation models in producing motion-consistent human videos, we decouple the generation process into two branches: structure generation and appearance generation, as illustrated in Figure~\ref{fig:framework}.
-In the following, we provide a detailed description of this decoupled generation paradigm.
+Our method decouples the generation process into two branches, i.e., structure generation and appearance generation as illustrated in Fig.~\ref{fig:framework}.
+Following parts proceed to provide a detailed description of this decoupled generation paradigm.